Skip to main content

 Introduction

-Human life and survival are deeply intertwined with the health and availability of the planet's natural resources, from water and air to coal and other energy sources.
-In this context, what does it mean to each of us to be a citizen of this community, this country and this world?
+Human life and survival depend on the health and availability of the planet's natural resources, from water and air to fossil fuels and other energy sources.
+In this context, what does it mean to each of us to be a citizen of this community, this country, and this world?

 • Human impacts on ecosystems and the natural environment;

-The program offers a holistic and intersectional view of sustainability, examining how institutional systems and traditional power structures create differential exposure to environmental hazards depending on race, gender and national origin.
-Ultimately, students are encouraged to evaluate sustainability at a personal level, in the context of their own academic, professional and personal lives.
+The program offers a holistic and intersectional view of sustainability, examining how institutional systems and traditional power structures create differential exposure to environmental hazards depending on race, gender, and national origin.
+Ultimately, students are encouraged to work towards a more just and sustainable future, both in their personal lives and as agents of systemic change.

 ETE is ideal for students who are interested in engaging with the world and their communities.
 All majors are welcome and in fact, encouraged, to ensure a diversity of perspectives.